Retention Strategies for Subscription Box Business OwnersNov 17, 2023

 Talk directly to your subscribers on social media.
 Make it a conversation with them.
 This makes your existing subscribers feel included and makes non-subscribers want to belong!

-Your subscribers should feel like the VIPs of your business.
+Your subscribers should feel like what they are - the VIPs of your business.
 They should get your very best – the first-class experience.

 Brainstorm ways to offer added value that make subscribers feel special at little additional cost to you.
 Some ideas to get you started: